Strobesstrobes

 Does a vulnerability scan satisfy ISO 27001?

 Scanning helps evidence control 8.8 but is usually not sufficient alone for a mature ISMS.
-Auditors expect a methodology-driven penetration test with manual validation and rated findings tied to your risk treatment plan.
-Most organizations run both regular scans and at least an annual pentest.
+Auditors expect a methodology-driven penetration test with manual validation and rated findings tied to your risk treatment plan under Clause 6.1.3.
+Most organizations run both continuous scanning and at least an annual pentest, and feed both into the risk register.

 Sources and references